 Team dysfunction is an over-arching reason that companies can’t scale – but before we can talk to the team issues, we need to confirm that there is a bedrock of critical skills that high performing team members must possess.
 These fall into four categories:

 - Self-Awareness.
-Do leadership team members understanding their personal strengths and weaknesses?
+Do leadership team members understand their personal strengths and weaknesses?
 Do they exhibit social skills befitting a leader?
-Are they empathetic, mature and self-controlled?
+Are they empathetic, mature, and self-controlled?

 Assuming the leadership team exhibits these core skills, the leadership team dysfunctions that prevent a company from achieving scale are:

 No clear vision.
 Executive teams need to be focused on a shared vision that includes clearly defined values, priorities, milestones, and metrics.